Introduction & History

 From the end of the highest road make a beeline through the remaining slash at the top of the cut block to the old growth above.

 Proceed steeply at first up the well defined SW ridge following a clear and flagged boot path.
 Since Alston sees very few ascents, we concluded that the origin of this path is probably elk hunters.
 We saw large numbers of Roosevelt elk on both Alston and on neighbouring Sutton Peak.
 Unburied garbage and toilet paper below the Fin/Alston col served to reinforce this conclusion.
-Elk hunting on Vancouver Island is illegal at any time of the year.
-Anyone visiting Alston and able to collect any evidence of such illegal hunting is urged to report all details to the RCMP.
+Elk hunting on Vancouver Island is strictly controlled.
+Anyone visiting Alston and able to collect any evidence of illegal hunting is urged to report all details to the RCMP.

 After 20-30 minutes of steady climbing NE the well defined ridge peters out into a lovely series of meadows and tarns below what has now become the steep SW face of Alston.
 Ahead to the NW is the easily recognized shape of Alston Fin with the true summit to the NE.
 Between the two is a col. To your immediate right is the west buttress below and between the main (north) and slightly lower south summits.
 A waterfall cascades down the buttress from about its half height.